ComputationalRadiationPhysics/picongpu/docs/source/python_package/quickstart.rst

 You can use it as a starting point to explore for yourself or dive deeper and explore the key concepts and configuration options with our :ref:`Foundations <python_package/foundations/index:Foundations>` chapter.
-If you are more interested in how to setup up a particular aspect of your simulation, you'll find information in :ref:`Selected Topics <python_package/selected_topics/index:Selected Topics>`.
+If you are more interested in how to set up a particular aspect of your simulation, you'll find information in :ref:`Selected Topics <python_package/selected_topics/index:Selected Topics>`.

 What You'll Build